The Complete List of Lacrosse Dodges and How to Do Them – LaxWeekly

 When a defender is trying to get physical with you and push you around, the roll dodge is a perfect move to throw at him.

+- You are a bigger lacrosse player who can utilize his size to his advantage.
 The roll dodge is all about leverage, and bigger players have an easier time creating this leverage.

 - Your defender is pressing on you.
 If your defender isn’t letting you get space, the roll dodge is a perfect way to beat him.